 Franchise auteur Don Mancini resurrects everyone’s favourite innocuous looking doll with the soul of a serial killer for the strongly directed Cult of Chucky.

-Picking up where the previous installment left off, troubled and wheelchair bound Nica Pierce (Fiona Dourif) is about to be transferred from a maximum security mental hospital to a medium security facility after she admits that Chucky isn’t real and that she was somehow responsible for the last string of the Good Guy doll’s murders.
+Picking up where the previous installment left off, troubled and wheelchair bound Nica Pierce (Fiona Dourif) is about to be transferred from a maximum security mental hospital with full security CCTV installation to a medium security “ironically not so secure” facility after she admits that Chucky isn’t real and that she was somehow responsible for the last string of the Good Guy doll’s murders.
 Not-so-huge-of-a-spoiler-alert: Chucky was real the whole time and he has all new designs on how to make life for Nica and her fellow patients a living nightmare.
 Meanwhile, Chucky’s first target Andy Barclay (Alex Vincent) continues a tireless quest to stop the unkillable doll’s reign of infamy once and for all.

 Mancini – who has been with the franchise since its inception – might be throwing out about five too many red herrings here, but the general conceit of Cult of Chucky is so delightfully simple that it’s amazing no one thought of it sooner.
 Sure, it’s just a Ten Little Indians plot where one of the suspects is Chucky (again voiced by Fiona’s dad, Brad Dourif), but it works.